 Distinguished by The New York Times as “a leader of contemporary American lyricism,” GRAMMY-nominated composer Jonathan Leshnoff is renowned for his music's striking harmonies, structural complexity, and powerful themes.
 The Baltimore-based composer has been ranked among the most performed living composers in recent seasons with performances by over 100 orchestras.
 He has received commissions from Carnegie Hall, the Philadelphia Orchestra, and the symphony orchestras of Atlanta, Baltimore, Dallas, Kansas City, Nashville, and Pittsburgh, among others.
 Leshnoff’s compositions have also been premiered by classical music’s most celebrated soloists, including Gil Shaham, Johannes Moser, Manuel Barrueco, Noah Bendix-Balgley and Joyce Yang.

 There are nine all-Leshnoff albums to date.
-Leshnoff’s Symphony No. 4, “Heichalos” with the Violins of Hope, recorded by the Nashville Symphony and conductor Giancarlo Guerrero and released by Naxos, was nominated for a 2021 GRAMMY for Best Classical Compendium.
-Last year, Naxos also released the world première recording of Leshnoff’s Violin Concerto No. 2, with violinist Noah Bendix-Balgley and the Oklahoma City Philharmonic conducted by Alexander Mickelthwate.
-Also on that album was “Of Thee I Sing,” commissioned by the Oklahoma City Philharmonic to mark the twenty-fifth anniversary of the Oklahoma City Bombing.
-In the fall of 2020, Reference Recordings released a highly acclaimed all-Leshnoff album featuring world premiere recordings of his Piano Concerto and his Symphony No. 3 commemorating World War I. Earlier in 2020, Reference Recordings released an extensively reviewed album by the Pittsburgh Symphony and conductor Manfred Honeck featuring the world premiere performance of Leshnoff’s Double Concerto for Clarinet and Bassoon, which made it to the top of the Billboard charts.
-Other notable releases include a 2016 recording of the Atlanta Symphony Orchestra and Chorus performing Leshnoff’s Symphony No. 2 and Zohar oratorio, and three earlier all-Leshnoff albums—of both his orchestral and chamber music works—on the Naxos American Classics label.
-A album featuring all of his string quartets was also released in August 2020.
+Leshnoff’s Symphony No. 4, “Heichalos” performed on the Violins of Hope, was recorded by the Nashville Symphony, Giancarlo Guerrero conducting, for the Naxos label and was nominated for a 2020 GRAMMY for Best Classical Compendium.
+Naxos also released Leshnoff’s Violin Concerto No. 2, with violinist Noah Bendix-Balgley and the Oklahoma City Philharmonic conducted by Alexander Mickelthwate.
+Also on that album was “Of Thee I Sing,” for chorus and orchestra, commissioned to mark the twenty-fifth anniversary of the Oklahoma City Bombing.
+Reference Recordings has released a highly acclaimed all-Leshnoff album featuring his Piano Concerto and his Symphony No. 3 commemorating World War I. Other recordings on the Reference Recordings label include the Pittsburgh Symphony, Manfred Honeck, conductor, featuring his Double Concerto for Clarinet and Bassoon, which made it to the top of the Billboard charts.
+The Atlanta Symphony Orchestra and Chorus recorded Leshnoff’s Symphony No. 2 and Zohar oratorio, and three earlier all-Leshnoff albums—of both his orchestral and chamber music works—on the Naxos American Classics label and an album featuring all of his string quartets.

 Click on a photo to download a hi-res version